DavidMorton/atonement-theories/the-necessity-problem-v5.md

 Read the two location columns against each other.
 The first is in constant motion for fifteen hundred years.
 The second never changes.

 Four cells leave something behind that the next move has to deal with.
 Anselm's honour is waivable, so it fails to necessitate at all — and man's sin has acquired a lever.
 Calvin never says whether justice-must-punish is essential or willed, and that ambiguity is load-bearing: it is precisely what Socinus forces into the open.
-Owen's 1655 freedom over *mode* severs the guilt-to-penalty tie that made the justice retributive in the first place, and accepting a substitute in order to restore the sinner quietly converts retribution into restoration.
+Owen's 1655 freedom over *mode* severs the guilt-penalty coupling that made the justice retributive in the first place, and accepting a substitute in order to restore the sinner quietly converts retribution into restoration.
 Turretin's disposition, necessarily present but only contingently exercised, is exactly the potency the move was meant to avoid; the split labels the problem instead of dissolving it.

 ### The three regimes